nmaffe/nmaffe.github.io/_pages/teaching.md

   </tbody>
 </table>

-I also collaborated to the course <a href="https://www.nbi.dk/~petersen/Teaching/AppliedMachineLearning2021.html">
+I collaborated to the course <a href="https://www.nbi.dk/~petersen/Teaching/AppliedMachineLearning2021.html">
 Applied Machine Learning (Niels Bohr Institute)</a> in 2021, by providing the students with training datasets for ice core particle image classification.

+I collaborated to the course <a href="https://www.nbi.dk/~petersen/Teaching/AppliedMachineLearning2024.html">
+Applied Machine Learning (Niels Bohr Institute)</a> in 2024, by providing the students with training datasets for glacier ice thickness regression.